gsdlab/ClaferToolsUICommonPlatform/README.md

 v0.3.5.17-01-2014

-All common components to be shared within Clafer Tools UI Also, build the ace editor from the source before copying the entire platform.
+All common components to be shared within Clafer Tools UI.

 Contributors
 ------------